The artists in 1983

 SHANE VANOOSTERHOUT is a creative entrepreneur, designer and plant whiz.
 He works as an adjunct digital media professor at Kendall College of Art & Design and is a coordinator with the Grand Rapids Center for Community Transformation where he dons many hats ranging from mentoring; landscape design and horticulture expertise.
 He resides in Grand Rapids, Michigan.

 ABOUT US: Liz and Shane became friends when they both performed in the 1977 Civic Theatre production of Pinocchio.
 From that fateful experience came a life-long bond as they shambled through High School and their own colorful family dynamics.
 After graduation they both attended art school at University of Michigan and have pursued careers in the arts and education.

 Instant Classic, ArtPrize, Bostwick Commons, Grand Rapids, MI

 The Collegiate, Three ArtPrize Submissions Currently on Display at GRCC, Katrina Moore, October 2nd; MLIVE, Last Week of ArtPrize 2021, Cory Morse; GRCC News, GRCC Hosting Three ArtPrize Entries, Dave Murray;

 Maake Magazine, Issue 12,

 Adreanna Donahue, Interview with Liz Albert and Shane VanOosterhout, curated By Elena Gross, Director Of Exhibitions and Curatorial Affairs at Museum of the African Diaspora, San Francisco, CA

 Photo Trouvée Magazine Issue 4 https://www.phototrouveemagazine.com/store/p6/Photo_Trouvée_Magazine_Issue_4.html#/

-Design:Text class, Kendall College of Art and Design, Grand Rapids, MI;
+Design:Text class, Kendall College of Art & Design, Grand Rapids, MI;

 Artist Mastermind with Anna Donnahue